L422Y/Alfred-Workflows/plex/README.md

 fi
 ```

-Right now thi sis set for deep scanning, if you want to do a turboscan just remove
+Right now this is set for deep scanning, if you want to do a turboscan just remove
 ```
 ?deep=1
 ```